kinlong4/LSTM-weather-prediction/README.md

 - `weather_prediction.ipynb`: Main Jupyter notebook containing the analysis and models
 - `Reference_Images/`: Research findings summarised from .ipynb file
 - `data/`: Directory containing raw and processed data (not included in repository due to size)
-- `models.txt`: Saved model weights and architectures
+- `models/`: Saved model weights and architectures
 - `requirements.txt`: List of required Python packages

 ## Results and Visualizations